Liao dynasty: Law and administration

+The Han clan of Jizhou was particularly powerful and was extremely prominent in the early history of the Liao dynasty.
+They had a significant influence on the enthronement of emperors as well as on military policies into the early 11th century.
+However, although they may have descended from a prominent Han Chinese ancestor, by the 920s they were culturally indistinguishable from Khitan elites and had been thoroughly inducted into the Khitan aristocracy.

 The Liao dynasty was further divided into five "circuits", each with a capital city.
 The general idea for this system was taken from the Balhae, although no captured Balhae cities were made into circuit capitals.
 The five capital cities were Shangjing (上京), meaning Supreme Capital, located in modern-day Inner Mongolia; Nanjing (南京), meaning Southern Capital, located near modern-day Beijing; Dongjing (東京), meaning Eastern Capital, located near modern-day Liaoning; Zhongjing (中京), meaning Central Capital, located in modern-day Hebei province near the Laoha river; and Xijing (西京), meaning Western Capital, located near modern-day Datong.
 Each circuit was headed by a powerful viceroy who had the autonomy to tailor policies to meet the needs of the population within his circuit.
 Circuits were further subdivided into administrations called fu (府), which were metropolitan areas surrounding capital cities, and outside of metropolitan areas were divided into prefectures called zhou (州), which themselves were divided into counties called xian (縣).

 Despite these administrative systems, important state decisions were still made by the emperor.
 The emperor met with officials from the Northern and Southern Administrations twice a year, but aside from that the emperor spent much of his time attending to tribal affairs outside of the capital cities.

 Military

+The Khitan were originally divided into 8 tribes (部) each led by a commander (大人) replaced once every three years.
+Abaoji then declared himself king to prevent the other clans from replacing him.
+The tribes convened for discussions for mobilisations or warfare.
+From these military origins developed the Khitan custom of convening assemblies.
+After ascending the throne, Abaoji divided his own Ila tribe into two and entrusted them to members of his family, requiring him to establish a new guard by drawing recruits from each tribe.